How legit is FlexJobs? What is it and how much can you get paid?

-A scam-free, vetted freelance writing job board is a great resource for writers who want to search for a new job.
+A scam-free, vetted freelance writing job board is a great resource for writers who want to search for a new work-at-home job.

 So many people new to the industry get taken in by scams that require upfront payment for old job lists or subscription services that don’t work.
 Others start their careers with so-called content mills in an effort to build up their clientele.